-Second, plaintiffs must allege particularized facts that demonstrate a director faces a substantial likelihood of liability related to the subject of the proposed demand.
-See, e.g., Ryan v.
+Plaintiffs seeking to allege such reasonable doubt may allege particularized facts that "show that a given director is personally interested in the outcome of the litigation, in that the director will personally benefit or suffer as a result of the lawsuit."
+InfoUSA, 953 A.2d at 985.
+Plaintiffs may also allege reasonable doubt by demonstrating that a director is subject to a "substantial likelihood of liability."
+Ryan v.
 Gifford, 918 A.2d 341, 355 (Del.
 Ch.
 2007) (internal quotation marks and citation omitted).
 A "mere threat of personal liability . . . is insufficient to challenge either the independence or disinterestedness of directors" in order to excuse demand.
 Wood, 953 A.2d at 141 n.11 (quoting Aronson, 473 A.2d at 815).
 "Without a substantial threat of director liability, a court has no reason to doubt the board's ability to address the corporate trauma and evaluate a related demand."
 South, 62 A.3d at 14.
 "A simple allegation of potential directorial liability is insufficient to excuse demand, else the demand requirement itself would be rendered toothless, and directorial control over corporate litigation would be lost."
-In re Goldman Sachs Grp., Inc. S'holder Litig., Civ.
-A. No. 5215-VCG, 2011 WL 4826104, at \18 (Del.
+In re Goldman Sachs Grp., Inc. S'holder Litig., Civil Action No. 5215-VCG, 2011 WL 4826104, at \18 (Del.
 Ch.
 Oct.
 12, 2011).

 "[A] derivative complaint must plead facts specific to each director, demonstrating that at least half of them could not have exercised disinterested business judgment in responding to a demand."
 Desimone v.
 Barrows, 924 A.2d 908, 943 (Del.
 Ch.
 2007); see Blaustein v.
-Lord Baltimore Capital Corp., 84 A.3d 954, 958 (Del.
-2014) ("[A] plaintiff must allege with particularity that a majority of the board lacks independence or is otherwise incapable of validly exercising its business judgment.").
+Lord Baltimore Capital Corp., C.A.
+No. 6685-VCN, 2014 WL 240628, at \3 (Del.
+Jan.
+21, 2014) ("[A] plaintiff must allege with particularity that a majority of the board lacks independence or is otherwise incapable of validly exercising its business judgment.").
 The "group' accusation mode of pleading demand futility" is insufficient.
 In re Citigroup Inc. S'holder Derivative Litig., 964 A.2d 106, 121 n.36 (Del.
 Ch.
 2009); see In re ITT Corp.

 Derivative Litig., 588 F. Supp.
 2d 502, 511 (S.D.N.Y.
 2008) ("Whether the Directors face a substantial likelihood of liability must be determined on a director-by-director basis, and thus Plaintiffs' conflation of all the directors into a single entity is insufficient under Rule 23.1.").

 In sum, alleging that demand is excused is "a difficult feat."
 Ryan, 918 A.2d at 352 n.23 (Del.
 Ch.
 2007). "[C]onsistent with the long-standing principle that directors and not shareholders manage a corporation, the Delaware precedents on demand futility make clear that the bar is high, the standards are stringent, and the situations where demand will be excused are rare."
-Pirelli Armstrong Tire Corp.
+Pirelli Armstrong Tire

+Corp.
 Retiree Med.
 Benefits Trust v.
 Raines, 534 F.3d 779, 782-83 (D.C.
 Cir.
 2008).

 III.
 DISCUSSION

-In the Amended Complaint, plaintiffs allege one federal claim-violation of Section 14(a) of the Securities Exchange Act and Rule 14a-9 thereunder as a result of alleged false or misleading statement in the 2013 Proxy (Count VII).
-Plaintiffs allege two sets of state law claims: (1) breach of fiduciary duty for (i) disclosure violations (Count I), (ii) failures to maintain internal controls (Count II), and (iii) insider trading (Count IV), and (2) claims arising out of the alleged breaches of fiduciary duty: (i) unjust enrichment (Count III), (ii) abuse of control (Count V), and (iii) gross mismanagement (Count VI).
-All of plaintiffs' claims are asserted against all defendants except the Count IV insider trading claim, which is asserted against defendants Wilson and Day only.
+In the Amended Complaint, plaintiffs allege one federal claim in Count VII-that one of the alleged false or misleading statements violated Section 14(a) and Rule 14a-9 thereunder because it was made in the 2013 Proxy.
+Plaintiffs allege two sets of Delaware state law claims: (1) breach of fiduciary duty for (i) disclosure violations (Count I), (ii) failures to maintain internal controls (Count II), and (iii) insider trading (Count IV), and (2) claims arising out of the alleged breaches of fiduciary duty: (i) unjust enrichment (Count III), (ii) abuse of control (Count V), and (iii) gross mismanagement (Count VI).
+All of plaintiffs' claims are asserted against all defendants except the Count IV insider trading claim, which is alleged against defendants Wilson and Day only.